rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 +------------------------------+----------+-----------+-----------+-----------+
 ```

+Note that we not only have improved the performance of the Community Edition,
+but optimized the Enterprise Edition to be even several times faster than
+the Community Edition.

+For your performance optimization in Enterprise Edition, note that with additional
-As you can see, with additional threads comes additional performance,
-but after a certain level of concurrency is reached, performace does not improve
+threads comes additional performance, but after a certain level of concurrency
-or may even deteriorate seriously.
+is reached, performance does not improve or even can deteriorate seriously.

 The sweet spot where you have optimum performance with low concurrency usually
 is where the number of threads equals the number of cores, or is only slightly larger.